- Barajar

 legal questions regarding journalists‘ work

-*Limitations: the journalist is not obliged to issue false reports or to label reports with his/her name, if the journalist can not reconcile the report with his/her conscience.
+topic *Limitations: national laws, false information/allogations, privacy rights. *Limitations: the journalist is not obliged to issue false reports or to label reports with his/her name, if the journalist can not reconcile the report with his/her conscience. |

 -research: May information be used, which has been obtained illegally by another person?

-– Suspicion = reference point only, no evidence but if he came across with any bribary therefore it can be shown the one involved is corrupt
+-yes it may, if for the disclosure of political grievances or societal injustices or in the case of an overwhelming public interest. -no if it affects private affairs. -generally it may, but: not everything may be disseminated if filmed or foto.
+Is reporting based on a suspicion permitted? – Suspicion = reference point only, no evidence but if he came across with any bribary therefore it can be shown the one involved is corrupt |

 Drafting a report/ Creating a story